Nef cones of nested Hilbert schemes of points on surfaces: Application

 \section{Application}

 This section is devoted to an application to the questions of syzygies of line bundles on projective surfaces.
 Let $X$ be a smooth projective surface and $A$ is an ample line bundle on $X$.
 Consider the adjoint linear series of multiples of $A$, i.e. $L=K_X+nA$.
-By Reider's theoerm, $L$ is very ample as long as $n$ is greater or equal than 4.
+As a corollary of Reider's theoerm \cite[Corollary 2.7]{Lazarsfeld3}, $L$ is very ample as long as $n \geq 4$.
 Hence, $L$ embeds $S$ into $\mathbf{P}H^0(L)$ as a projective subvariety.
-Starting from the work of Green \cite{Green1}, people are interested in the smallest $n$ such that $L$ is projectively normal, i.e. the homogeneous coordinate ring of $X$ is normal.
+Starting from \cite{Green1}, people are interested in the smallest $n$ such that $L$ is projectively normal, i.e. the homogeneous coordinate ring of $X$ is normal.
 In other words, the multiplication map $H^0(L)\otimes H^0(kL) \to H^0((k+1)L)$ is surjective for every positive integer $k\geq 1$.

 One strategy to attack this problem is to consider $L\boxtimes L^k$ on $X\times X$.
 Denote $\Delta$ to be the diagonal.
 The multiplication map above can be identified with homomorphism on global sections induced by the restriction to $\Delta$: